Master of Science in Nursing Administration

 The BSN is not awarded in the RN to MSN bridge program.

-To ensure a seat in Fall courses, applications to the graduate programs should be submitted no later than July 31, 2018.
+To ensure a seat in Spring courses, applications to the graduate programs should be submitted no later than October 1, 2018.
 After that date, any applications will need to be considered on a case by case basis.

-New graduate student orientation for the Fall semester will be held on Friday afternoon, August 10, 2018 from 1:30 pm to 4:30 pm OR Tuesday evening, August 14, 2018 from 4:00 pm to 6:30 pm at the College (850 Greenfield Road, Lancaster).
+New graduate student orientation for the Spring semester will take place on Friday, December 14, and Thursday, January 10, at the College (850 Greenfield Road, Lancaster).
 New graduate students should plan to attend one of these sessions.
-Matriculated students will receive more information throughout the summer.
+Matriculated students will receive more information throughout the Summer.